HenrikBengtsson/parallelly/README.md

 Any cluster created by the **parallelly** package is fully compatible with the clusters created by the **parallel** package and can be used by all of **parallel**'s functions for cluster processing, e.g. `parallel::clusterEvalQ()` and `parallel::parLapply()`.
 The `parallelly::makeClusterPSOCK()` function can be used as a stand-in replacement of the `parallel::makePSOCKcluster()`, or equivalently, `parallel::makeCluster(..., type = "PSOCK")`.

-Most of **parallelly** function apply also to clusters created by the **parallel** package.
+Most of **parallelly** functions apply also to clusters created by the **parallel** package.
 For example,

 ```r
 cl <- parallel::makeCluster(2)
 cl <- parallelly::autoStopCluster(cl)
 ```

 makes the cluster created by **parallel** to shut down automatically when R's garbage collector removes the cluster object.
-This lowers the risk of, by mistake, leaving stray R worker processes running in the background.
+This lowers the risk for leaving stray R worker processes running in the background by mistake.

 ### availableCores() vs parallel::detectCores()